 India features hundreds of noteworthy monuments located in different parts of the country, especially in the popular tourist cities of Mumbai and Delhi.
 As such, you should consider spending at least a few days in Mumbai and a weekend in Dehli to see as many landmarks as you can.

-Though there are hundreds of noteworthy monuments located in different parts of the country, here is a comprehensive list of the top 30 Indian landmarks that you must not miss while visiting the country.
+To help you narrow down the best landmarks in India to visit, here is a comprehensive list of the top Indian landmarks that you must not miss when in the country.